karthikkan/karthikkan/README.md

 - 👋 Hi, I’m Karthik Kannan
 - 👀 I’m interested in Web Technology and Data Analytics
-- 🌱 I’m currently learning Kivy package for Python
+- 🌱 I’m currently learning Pandas Package for Python
 <!--- - 💞️ I’m looking to collaborate on ...
  📫 How to reach me